WenderHost/shufflejs-post-filter/readme.txt

 In order to compile `lib/js/src/main.js` to `lib/js/dist/bundle.js`, you must run `npm run build`.
 That runs the necessary compilation scripts as defined in `package.json`.

 == Changelog ==

+= 2.1.0 =
+* Accomodating a Google reCAPTCHA field on the Newsletter Sign Up Form.

 = 2.0.5 =
 * Correctly removing the CSS `background` property from `ul.shuffle .list-content.post .overlay` (i.e. Knowledge Center articles, see 2.0.3 below) by removing it in `lib/scss/postfilter.scss` and recompiling the CSS using `npm run build` to generate the compiled `lib/css/postfilter.css` file.